chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/README.md

   1. Change `Save as type` to `.gltf` (or `.glb`) and click `Save`
   1. When `glTF Export Options` window is shown, click `Export`

-If the Web Viewer is bundled, run `GLTFLaunchHelper.exe` in the target folder to view the export asset in the Unreal glTF Viewer.

 ## Documentation